thomaznathanael/listen-youtube-playlist-with-python/README.md

 # Listen-youtube-playlist-with-python
-This is a example of how to listen music from a youtube playlist.
+This is an example of how to listen music from a youtube playlist.